-The Three Rules of Blogging (The Blogathon Begins)1 May 2012
+The Three Rules of Blogging (The Blogathon Begins)

 I’m going to try WordCount’s blogathon.
 Because daily posts for the whole month will be a challenge for me.